Data Analytics with Python: introduction

 How will I be taught, and will there be any work outside the class?

-There will be some theoretical underpinning to the course, but it is nearly all practical, through Teacher demonstration and practical programming and problem solving activities.
-There is no official work set outside the class but it is a good idea to practise the skills you have learnt to reinforce classroom learning.
+There will be some theoretical underpinning to the course, but it is nearly all practical, through demonstrations and practical programming and problem solving activities.

 Are there any other costs?
 Is there anything I need to bring?